310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Subaru %}
 Ah, I'm the only one dancing here, so you probably couldn’t tell.

-Look, this is my move—then this is yours, this is Ukki\~'s, and this is Sally\~'s!
+Look, this is my move — then this is yours, this is Ukki\~'s, and this is Sally\~'s!

 When you put them together… see?
 {% endbubble %}